Venomous

 Color and Appearance

-The body of banded kraits is filled with black and yellow cross bands.
-They have broad and depressed heads, which cannot be distinguished from its neck.
+The body of banded kraits is filled with black and yellow cross bands of equal thickness.
 Their chin, throat, lips, and the area between their eyes and nostrils are yellow.
-The length of their tail is about one-tenth of their body.

 Are They Dangerous to Humans

-The venom of a banded krait has an LD50 value of 1.289 mg/kg and mainly contains neurotoxins.
 Their bite symptoms include diarrhea, dizziness, vomiting, and abdominal pain.
 It can also cause kidney and respiratory failure, which may lead to death.
+Today, polyvalent antivenoms against their venom are available in India and Indonesia.

 Banded Krait at a Glance